Veterans Affairs Federal Department

 Continuing students

-- Financial Aid portal Step 1: Complete the Online Financial Aid Application on the
+- Step 1: Complete the Online Financial Aid Application on the Financial Aid portal

-- Financial Aid portal Step 2: Complete the Financial Aid VA Benefits Application on the
+- Step 2: Complete the Financial Aid VA Benefits Application on the Financial Aid portal

-- Student Portal Step 3: File your study list each quarter on your
+- Step 3: File your study list each quarter on your Student Portal

-- Financial Aid portal Step 4: Complete and upload the VA Education Benefit Quarterly Survey on the documents tab in the
+- Step 4: Complete and upload the VA Education Benefit Quarterly Survey on the documents tab in the Financial Aid portal

 If you have any questions, please contact Christine Coleman, UCSF Certifying Official, at (415) 476-4185 or [email protected]